Exact linear representations of the nonlinear Cauchy problems and their smooth solutions: The Borel-Whitney Lemma

-Using similar reasoning, it is easy to obtain a similar estimate (meaning absolute and uniform convergence) for the series obtained from (\ref{cutF}) by $k$ - times differentiation with respect to the variable $t$ and $i$ - times differentiation with respect to the variable $x$ .
-Therefore, the series (\ref{cutF}) converges to some function $V(t,x)$ defined and smooth in $\mathbb{R}\times \Omega$.
-Verification that the Taylor series of this function $V(t,x)$ with respect to the variable $t$ at the point $t=0$ coincides with (\ref{series2}) is not difficult.
-The proof of the assertion in the case of $p>1$ and $m>1$ is completely analogous to the case we have considered. $\Box$
+Similarly, one can show that the series obtained by differentiating the terms of (\ref{cutF}) $k$ times with respect to $t$ and $j$ times with respect to $x$ also converges absolutely and uniformly.
+For instance, for a single time derivative, we have

-The formal solution of the Cauchy problems (\ref{NLdE2}), (\ref{LdE2}) and (\ref{Nonl3}) in the form (\ref{Ldsol2}) that we obtained earlier does not have to be a smooth function.
-However, due to theorems due to E. Borel and H. Whitney there exists a smooth function $\tilde{v}$ of the form
+where $M_1 = \sup_{u \in [-1,1]} |\psi'(u)|$.
+The corresponding series can be shown to converge uniformly.
+Therefore, the series (\ref{cutF}) converges to a function $V(t,x)$ that is smooth on $\mathbb{R}\times \Omega$.
+Verifying that the Taylor series of this function $V(t,x)$ with respect to $t$ at $t=0$ coincides with (\ref{series2}) is straightforward.
+The proof for $p>1$ and $m>1$ is completely analogous. $\Box$

-which for $t=0$ has the same power expansion as $v(t,x)$.
-Here the $\psi(t)$ is a cutoff function.
+The formal solution (\ref{Ldsol2}) to the Cauchy problems (\ref{NLdE2}), (\ref{LdE2}), and (\ref{Nonl3}) is not necessarily a smooth function.
+However, by the Borel-Whitney theorem, there exists a smooth function $\tilde{v}$ of the form

-Let us make one important remark for what follows.
-The formulation of the Borel-Whitney Lemma is based on the expansion of the \emph{desired} function $v(t,x)$ into a formal Taylor series.
-In this case, there is a remark about the ambiguity of the function $\tilde{v}(t,x)$ up to a flat function whose Taylor series at this point consists of all zeros.
+which has the same Taylor expansion at $t=0$ as the formal solution $v(t,x)$.
+Here, $\psi(t)$ is a cutoff function.

-When using the expression (\ref{solf}), the expansion coefficients are determined uniquely by \emph{known} functions and there is no reason for the appearance of an additional flat function.
-This is also confirmed by the widely used proof of the uniqueness of the solution of linear equations by the Picard iteration method.
+An important remark is in order.
+The formulation of the Borel-Whitney Lemma implies an ambiguity in the function $\tilde{v}(t,x)$, which is only defined up to a flat function.
+However, when constructing the solution using expression (\ref{solf}), the coefficients are uniquely determined by known functions ($u$ and $F$).
+Consequently, there is no ambiguity or additional flat function introduced in this construction.
+This is consistent with the well-known uniqueness of solutions for linear equations obtained via the Picard iteration method.